CDC NSW: CDC Canberra

-Blanch's Bus Company and Brunswick Valley Coaches were acquired by ComfortDelGro in April 2019.

-As of July 2022, the fleet consists of 49 buses.
+As of April 2025, the CDC Canberra fleet consists of 152 buses.

+Red Bus CDC NSW

+Red Bus CDC NSW is a bus operator which operates in the Central Coast region.
+Since 2024, Red Bus CDC NSW have formed Outer Sydney Metropolitan Bus Region 7.
+Red Bus CDC NSW was initially formed as a joint venture with Red Bus, who was the incumbent operator for Region 7 prior to 2024, and as part of a new bus contract, the joint venture was to take over Red Bus as the operator for Region 7 in July 2024.
+Effective from the start of the contract, CDC NSW acquired Red Bus Service and gained full ownership of the operation.

 Former operations

-While CDC NSW was only established in 2017, Westbus was one of the first three New South Wales bus companies to be acquired by ComfortDelgro Cabcharge in 2005.
+While CDC NSW was only established in 2017, Westbus and Hillsbus were two of the first three New South Wales bus companies to be acquired by ComfortDelgro Cabcharge in 2005.

 Westbus

 Westbus was a bus operator who operated bus services in Western Sydney.
 It was one of the first companies to be bought by ComfortDelGro Cabcharge in 2005.
 Until its cessation, Westbus' services were part of Sydney Bus Regions 1 and 3.
 In 2012, these regions were put out to tender by Transport for NSW.
 Westbus' bids to retain both regions were not successful, with the Region 1 services operating out of St Marys and Windsor passing to Busways, while the Region 3 services operated by Bonnyrigg and Girraween passing to Transit Systems Sydney, both in October 2013.
 As a result, Westbus ceased to operate routes, with remaining bus fleet transferred to other ComfortDelGro Cabcharge subsidiaries.